 2. Assigns advisors to students and processes change of advisor requests.

-3. Supervises the Student Academic Advisement Center personnel to ensure positive experiences for students entering the university.
+3. Supervises academic advisement personnel to ensure positive experiences for students entering the university.

-4. Provides an essential student service of academic advisement by being knowledgeable of academic policies and procedures unique to Missouri State University-West Plains that facilitate the advisement process and assist assigned students in the development of academic schedules appropriate for the stated educational goals of students.
+4. Provides an essential student service of academic advisement by being knowledgeable of academic policies and procedures unique to Missouri State University-West Plains that facilitate the advisement process and assists assigned students in the development of academic schedules appropriate for their stated educational goals.

-5. Guides students in decision-making and learning how to accept responsibility for their decisions; assist all students (not just advisees) seeking academic information; assists pre-majors in the selection of academic majors; and directs students to resources within the University that provide assistance in making career and academic major choices.
+5. Guides students in decision-making and learning how to accept responsibility for their decisions, assists all students (not just advisees) seeking academic information, assists pre-majors in the selection of academic majors, and directs students to resources within the University that provide assistance in making career and academic major choices.

 6. Ensures the effectiveness of the advising process by maintaining advisee files on all assigned advisees, regularly updating advisee academic reports, and validating the information contained in the advisee files with the student database.